 An important part of the MO selection and development process is obtaining "baseline" data on the objective.
 Once an MO has been determined by the TET, either by selecting the MO from the Item Bank or newly writing it, the team collects data to ensure that the student has not already mastered the objective.
 Providing instruction and assessment on something which the student already knows or is able to do is not a responsible use of the student's, staff's or school's time; baseline data therefore allows the TET to make a decision on the student's instructional program based on data from the student's own performance.
 Baseline data is always collected by not providing the usual supports which a student normally receives.
 If a student can master an objective prior to instruction and without the normal array of supports, then clearly the objective is not challenging enough for the student, and the objective must be revised.
-This approach also allows for the situation in which a student is not able to work towards independence on a task which he or she can currently perform only with assistance and support of the instructional team.
+This approach also allows for the situation in which a student is not able to master a particular skill or knowledge component independently, but whose goal will be to work towards independence on a task which he or she can currently perform only with assistance and support of the instructional team.